SidUsman/Java101/sql-learning.md

 ### SQL UNION Operator
 The SQL UNION operator combines two or more SELECT statement.
 The UNION operator is used to combine the result-set of two or more SELECT statement.
-But each SELECT satement within the UNION must have the same number of columns.
+But each SELECT statement within the UNION must have the same number of columns.
 The column must also have similar data types.
 Also, the columns in each SELECT statement must be in the same order.
 ````
 SELECT column_name(s) FROM table_name1